 Grades: First, I will be giving you grades on only three written assignments in this class, but you will also be getting feedback in different ways on most of the other writing you do.
 In general, however, the point of much of that writing is to give you practice on particular skills and to build writing fluency.
 Papers that are not graded we call “low stakes” papers; those contrast with “high stakes” papers for which you will actually get a grade.
-On some low stakes papers you will receive either a "check" or a "+"; on others I will comment very lightly, others still I won’t collect.
-All of your writing will, however, be handed in as part of the final course portfolio.
+On some low stakes papers you will receive either a "check" or a "+"; on others I will comment very lightly, others still I won’t collect until the end of the course.
+That said, still you will hand all of your writing as part of the final course portfolio.

 Writing Center: The Odegaard Writing and Research Center is open Monday through Friday afternoons throughout Early Fall Start, and it's there primarily to work with students in English 108.
 Students often don't know what a writing center can do to help them; for that reason I will ask that at least once this quarter you sign-up and see a tutor at the OWRC.
 It is located in Odegaard Library on the third floor.
 You may drop by, but because they are often very busy, I strongly recommend that you make an appointment (via their website: http://depts.washington.edu/owrc).